S-u-m-e-e-t-1/CalcolatorAppAndroidStudio/README.md

 Contributions
 Contributions are encouraged!
 Whether you're a beginner or experienced developer, feel free to submit pull requests, report bugs, or suggest improvements.

-Learning Resources
-If you are new to Android development, check out the following resources to enhance your skills:

-Android Developer Guide
-Android Developers YouTube Channel
-License
-This Simple Calculator App for Android is open-source and available under the MIT License.

 Enjoy building your own calculator app!
 If you encounter any issues or have suggestions for improvement, please create an issue.